lcslicp/news-ts/README.md

 1. Get your [API key](https://newsapi.org/register) from News API.
 2. Create `.env` file in the root directory.
-3. Inside the `.env` you created, define your API key.
+3. Inside the `.env` file you created, define your API key.

 ```
 API_KEY=samplekeyfromnewsapi